Advice from Departments

 - Students should take the online French placement test to be placed at the appropriate level in French.
 This test can only be taken once.

-- If students are placed in FR125/126 or FR127 after taking the placement test, and if they wish to major in French after completing the language requirement, they only have 9 courses to take to complete the French major including FR128 or FR131.
-Students who are placed directly in FR128 or FR131 also only have 9 courses to complete the French major.
+- If students are placed in FR125/126 or FR127 after taking the placement test, and if they wish to major in Francophone Studies after completing the language requirement, they only have 9 courses (or 8+1 elective) to take to complete the major including FR128 or FR131.
+Students who are placed directly in FR128 or FR131 also only have 9 courses (or 8+1 elective) to complete the major.

-- If students start French at the 200 level after taking the French placement test or after being exempted from the language requirement because of their AP score/high placement score, they will need to take 10 courses to complete a major in French.
+- If students start French at the 200-level after taking the French placement test or after being exempted from the language requirement because of their AP score/high placement score, they will need to take 10 courses (or 9+1 elective) in French to complete the major.

 - Several 200-level courses are offered in the fall and spring (FR224 ; FR231; FR232; FR233; FR252; FR236 ; FR237; FR238; FR258 or equivalent)